-Salivary IgG antibody response against SARS-CoV-2 differs between vaccinated children and adults
+Salivary IgG antibody response to SARS-CoV-2 as a non-invasive assessment of immune response.
+Differences between vaccinated children and adults

 Read the full article See related articles